mickeypearce/oradew-vscode/README.md

 ```

 - `package.input` - Array of globs for packaging files into deployment script file (package.output). `Package Delta` command populates it with changed file paths.
 - `package.output` - Deployment script file path.
-Created with `Package` commands from concatenated input files and prepared for SQLPlus execution. (wrapped with "SPOOL deploy.log", "COMMIT;", etc )
+Created witsh `Package` commands from concatenated input files and prepared for SQLPlus execution. (wrapped with "SPOOL deploy.log", "COMMIT;", etc )
 - `package.exclude` - Array of globs for excluding files from packaging.
 Scripts that start with "file" or "run" by default.
 - `package.encoding` - Encoding of deployment script file. (ex.: "utf8", "win1250", ...)
 The default value is `utf8`.
 - `package.templating` - Turn on templating of config variables.
 Use existing ('\${config[\"version.releaseDate\"]}') or declare a new variable in config file and than use it in your sql file.
 Variables are replaced with actual values during packaging.
 The default value is `false`.
-- `source` - Glob pattern for Source files.
-Used by general `Compile` and `Import` commands to match files affected by these commmands.
+- `source.input` - Glob pattern for Source files.
+Used by general `Compile` and `Import` commands to match files that are targeted.
+For example, to compile only "HR" schema and exclude "HR" tables, set: ["./src/HR/**/*.sql", "!./src/HR/TABLES/*.sql"].
 - `compile.warnings` - PL/SQL compilation warning scopes.
 The default value is `NONE`.
 - `compile.force` - Conflict detection.
 If object you are compiling has changed on DB (has a different DDL timestamp), you are prevented from overriding the changes with a merge step.
 Resolve merge conflicts if necessary and than compile again.
 Set to `true` to compile without conflict detection.
 The default value is `false`.
 - `compile.stageFile` - Automatically stage file after is succesfully compiled (git add).
 Default value is `true`.
 - `version.number` - Version number
 - `version.description` - Version description
 - `version.releaseDate` - Version release date
-- `test.input` - Array of globs for test files.
+- `test.input` - Array of globs for matching test files.
 Executed with `Run tests` command.
 - `import.getDdlFunction` - Custom Get_DDL function name.
 Use your own DB function to customize import of object's DDL.
 It is used by `Import` commands.
 The default value is `DBMS_METADATA.GET_DDL`.
   ```sql
   -- Example of a DB function specification: